JvdHoogen/ParamAnalysisWCNN/README.md

 Authors: Jurgen van den Hoogen, Dan Hudson, Stefan Bloemheuvel & Martin Atzmueller.

-#### For information regarding the results from the experiments, please mail to j.o.d.hoogen@jads.nl.
+#### For more information regarding the results from the experiments, please mail to j.o.d.hoogen@jads.nl.

 ### Requirements